expresstechsoftware/connect-memberpress-discord-add-on/README.txt

 == Frequently Asked Questions ==
 = I need help installing, configuring, or customizing the plugin. = Please visit [our support site at https://www.expresstechsoftwares.com/step-by-step-documentation-guide-on-how-to-connect-memberpress-and-discord-server-using-discord-addon) for more documentation and our support forums.

-= I'm getting an error in error Log 'Missing Access' Please make sure your bot role has the highest priority among all other roles in your discord server roles settings.
+= I'm getting an error in error Log 'Missing Access' Please make sure your bot role has the high priority among all other roles your bot has to manager in your discord server roles settings. please watch video on youtube how to do it.
+[Installation Video](https://youtu.be/2LHUGlwPxNI?t=408)
 = Role Settings is not appearing.
 1. Clear browser cache, to uninstall and install again.
 2. Try the disabling cache